camunda/camunda-docs/docs/product-manuals/clients/go-client/get-started.md

 ## Set up a project

 First, we need a new Go project.
+To do this, complete the following steps:

-Create a new project using your IDE, or create new Go module with:
+1. Create a new project using your IDE, or create a new Go module with the following command:

 ```
 mkdir -p $GOPATH/src/github.com/zb-user/zb-example